WorkplaceX/workplacex.github.io/about.md

 # About

-WorkplaceX is an initiative to help developers and companies to write LOB (Line of Business) applications.
+WorkplaceX is an initiative to write LOB (Line of Business) applications.